 As explained before, this superiority is due to the sub-networks being better connected compared to the whole network and the dual coupled diffusion takes advantage of that.
 In this simulation, we have $1-\lambda_r=0.911$ for the dual coupled diffusion and $1-\lambda=0.973$ for the dual diffusion (we dropped the sub-index since we have one network combination matrix in this case), which backs up our theoretical findings.
-To further illustrate the effect of the sub-networks connectivity on the convergence rate, we simulate the dual diffusion and dual coupled diffusion under the same logistic regression set-up from before but for the three different networks shown in top half of Fig. \ref{fig:sim_spars}.
-The network on the left has less connections from the network on the right.
-Note that for the cluster settings used \eqref{constraint-neighbor}, the more connections the network have, the closer the sub-networks $\cC_e=\cN_e$ are to the entire network.
-The step sizes used in this simulation are adjusted to get the best possible results, which are shown on the bottom of Figure \ref{fig:sim_spars}.
-The figure shows how the performance of the two algorithms approaches each other as the connectivity of the sub-networks approaches the connectivity of the entire network.}